warrior-cultures-and-training

 Every element of a traditional Hei Tiki is laden with symbolic meaning, carefully designed by the carver to convey specific spiritual concepts.

 - The Mouth: Usually depicted slightly open, showing the tongue.
-The mouth is the source of korero (speech) and waiata (song).
+The mouth is the source of kōrero (speech) and waiata (song).
 It represents authority, knowledge, and the oral transmission of history and culture from one generation to the next.
+A tongue protruding may also be a gesture of defiance, appropriate for a warrior.

 The Art of the Tohunga Whakairo